 - Use a hand mixer instead of a whisk to save more time.

-- If you’re out of fresh fruit, use my sugar-free keto jam instead.
+- If you’re out of fresh fruit, use my sugar-free raspberry chia jam instead.
 Add about one teaspoon in the middle.

 How to Store Leftover Almond Flour Muffins?